Beacon-Heart/Heart_Beacon/README.md

 1. Background

-The term Distributed Autonomous Organization DAO was created by a military think tank: The RAND Corporation circa 2001.
+The term Distributed Autonomous Organization DAO was created by a military think tank RAND Corporation circa 2001.
 This term is being reused by organizations describing cryptocurrency blockchain technology.
 USPTO 13,573,002’s method is protocol, technology neutral.
 Use cases focus on the cryptocurrency blockchain.
 For example, many message oriented middleware products use message event bus strategies.
 USPTO 13/573,002 reuses and improves upon military Network Centric Warfare best practice of organizing individuals in groups geo-spatially distributed across distances and UTZ time zones i.e., micro – macro cycle scheduling, use of organizational, resource identifiers via structured data exchanges is reused / improved through use of algorithms which are essentially workflow rules and math for example.

-1.1	Purpose
+1.1	Adaptive Procedural Template = checklist of useful tools, procedures…

 Use adaptive, procedural templates to aid individuals join trade federations.
 Affiliated organizations are geo-spatially, temporally located in distributed, dispersed locations across time – space.
 Member organizations may join or leave in an adhoc, agile manner to take advantage or react to events, situations while retaining autonomy or the ability to act on one’s own behalf, control one’s own activities, The process involves agile, adhoc joins, merges, drops to / from federation in lieu of formal merger, and acquisition